AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 The Content properties panel contains information about the type of currently selected topic in the map, its link URL, and its attributes.
 For more details, view [Content Properties](web-editor-features.md#right-panel) in the Editor.

 -   **Other Attributes** If your administrator has created a profile for attributes, then you'll get those attributes along with their configured values.
 Using the content properties panel, you can choose those attributes and assign them to relevant content in your topic.
-You can also assign attributes configured by your administrator under the **Display attributes** tab in the editor settings.
+You can also assign attributes configured by your administrator under the **Display attributes** tab in the Workspace settings.
 The attributes defined for an element are displayed in the Layout and the Outline view.
 This helps you to have a quick look at all the topics in a map for which a particular attribute is defined.
 For example, all topics which have the `audience` attribute are defined as `US`.

     ![layout view](images/layout-inline-attributes.png){width="650" align="left"}